 Not saving that much?
 Don't fret.
 Few people get there overnight.
 Think of planning for retirement as a journey.
 The key is to save as much as you can now and try to increase savings over time.
 If possible, save at least enough to get any match from your employer.

-"Starting early, saving regularly, and increasing the amount you save as your income increases will help you to achieve the retirement you envision," says Thompson.
+"Starting early, saving regularly, and increasing the amount you save as your income increases will help you to achieve the retirement you envision," says Dowd.

 Don't have a 401(k)?